Accelerating Transfer Function Update for Distance Map based Volume Rendering: Method

 \subsection{Intensity-Partitioned Occupancy/Distance Maps}

 Our approach is inspired by the idea of subdividing the intensity range similar to how it was done by Faludi et al.~\cite{faludi_2021}.
 We also split the intensity range into multiple subranges but instead of storing the occupancy information in an octree of bitfields we store it in individual distance maps for the different intensity partitions.
 The total range of intensity values used in the volume dataset is subdivided into $n$ intensity partitions.
 The partitions can be uniformly distributed over the whole intensity range, but this is not a necessary requirement.
 For example, it can be beneficial to use a separate partition for the minimum intensity value $\rho_{min}$ encountered inside the volume and distribute the other intensity values to the remaining partitions.
-A single partition $p$ is defined by the lower and upper border of its intensity range denoted as integer indices $\rho_{min}^p$ and $\rho_{max}^p$.\\ We compute $n$ block-reduced occupancy maps for the respective subranges which we call partitioned occupany maps (POMs) from now on.
+A single partition $p$ is defined by the lower and upper border of its intensity range denoted as integer indices $\rho_{min}^p$ and $\rho_{max}^p$.

+We compute $n$ block-reduced occupancy maps for the respective subranges which we call partitioned occupany maps (POMs) from now on.
 A block of voxels is considered occupied if it contains at least one voxel with an intensity value from within the intensity subrange $\left[\rho_{min}^p,\rho_{max}^p\right]$.
 Block-reduced means that the original volume dataset is subdivided into non-overlapping blocks of voxels of size $b^3$.
 We set $b$ to 4 which was also used as block size by Deakin and Knackstedt~\cite{deakin_2019}.
-It is important to point out that the POMs do only depend on the volume's voxel intensity values and not on the TF used for rendering.\\ Next, we compute $n$ partitioned distance maps (PDMs) from the $n$ individual POMs.
-The PDMs encode the Chebyshev distance to non-empty voxels in the respective intensity subrange.\\ Both the POMs as well as the PDMs are in block-reduced size and their computation can be done in a preprocessing step (this resembles a one-time initialization step which only needs to be done once when a volume is initially loaded).\\ Whenever the TF is newly loaded or updated merging the relevant PDMs into a final single distance map $D'$ is done (the TF dictates the map selection required for merging). $D'$ is the only entity directly used for ESS in the renderer. $D'$ is assembled in two steps:\\ Step 1: Determine all intensity partitions containing at least one value getting mapped by the TF to a non-zero alpha value.\\ Step 2: Compute the element-wise minimum of the corresponding PDMs.
-This resembles the combined distance map $D'$ in~\autoref{equ:distancemap_combination}, $S$ is the set of indices $p$ of partitions determined in step 1.\\
+It is important to point out that the POMs do only depend on the volume's voxel intensity values and not on the TF used for rendering.

+Next, we compute $n$ partitioned distance maps (PDMs) from the $n$ individual POMs.
+The PDMs encode the Chebyshev distance to non-empty voxels in the respective intensity subrange.